 Cultural policy review must address poverty wages of arts workers

-It should do so by acknowledging that the cultural workforce is among the most insecure and low paid in Australia and by providing financial and policy certainty, says the Media, Entertainment & Arts Alliance.
+It should do so by acknowledging that the cultural workforce is among the most insecure and low paid in Australia and by providing financial and policy certainty.

-In a submission to the national cultural review commissioned by Mr Burke soon after the federal election, MEAA has suggested more than a dozen policy proposals that are achievable and inexpensive.
+In its submission, MEAA has suggested more than a dozen policy proposals that are achievable and inexpensive.

-“The proposed new national cultural policy is an opportunity to press the reset button after a wasted decade,” she said.
+But the proposed new national cultural policy is an opportunity to press the reset button after a wasted decade.